ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 \tag{6}
 $$

-The total energy can be calculated using the density of states given in equation 4:
+The kinetic energy can be calculated using the density of states given in equation 4:

 $$  \begin{align}
     \langle E \rangle &= \int_{0}^{\infty} \tilde{E}(E)E dE \\